-Use the following formulae to work out the volumes of these shapes:
+There are formulae to work out the volumes of these shapes:

 Cube

-We must know the side length.
+We need to know the side length.

-Remember that the length, the width and the height will all be equal to the side length because this is a CUBE.
+Remember that the length, the width and the height will all be equal to the side length because this is a cube.

 Cuboid